-• The CS switching signal may only be generated if the transport material is less than 200 mm away from the protective field.
-This prevents people from entering the danger zone while gating is activated.

-- The CS switching signal must, e.g., be generated automatically from the process sequence or derived in the control through time extension. - The transport material must trigger the protective field violation (PFI) in less than 4 s after the CS switching signal. - To prevent persons from entering the danger zone after the end of gating, it must be ensured that the transport material is less than 200 mm away from the protective field after the end of gating. - If necessary, the controlled gating end must be used to shorten the gap (see chapter 4.6.1 "Controlled gating end"). - If no other measures are possible, a hard guard is to be extended accordingly.
+- The CS switching signal may only be generated if the transport material is less than 200 mm away from the protective field.
+This prevents people from entering the danger zone while gating is activated. - The CS switching signal must, e.g., be generated automatically from the process sequence or derived in the control through time extension. - The transport material must trigger the protective field violation (PFI) in less than 4 s after the CS switching signal. - To prevent persons from entering the danger zone after the end of gating, it must be ensured that the transport material is less than 200 mm away from the protective field after the end of gating. - If necessary, the controlled gating end must be used to shorten the gap (see chapter 4.6.1 "Controlled gating end"). - If no other measures are possible, a hard guard is to be extended accordingly.

-Erroneous operation when generating the CS switching signal!
+NOTICE Erroneous operation when generating the CS switching signal!
 If the generation of the CS switching signal is directly and solely dependent on the action of a person, deliberate misuse or tampering are possible.

-Make certain that the CS switching signal is never directly derived or derived solely from the pressing of a button.
+State Make certain that the CS switching signal is never directly derived or derived solely from the pressing of a button.
 This applies, in particular, for SPG operation at picking stations.
+NOTICE

 - The limits of 200 mm before and after the danger zone must also be maintained on system start-up or in the event of changed conveyor speeds.

-In accordance with the risk assessment or machine-specific C-standard, deviations may be - Adherence to the limits of 200 mm before and after the danger zone must be taken into consideration in the system design.
+In accordance with the risk assessment or machine-specific C-standard, deviations may be - n accordance with the risk assessment or machine-specific C-standard, deviations may be possible under certain circumstances. - ♦ Adherence to the limits of 200 mm before and after the danger zone must be taken into consideration in the system design.